markoc552/agile-board/README.md

  * FE: React and Redux
  * BE: Microservice architecture created with Java and Spring Boot
  * DB: PostgreSQL

- Communication between services is encripted with SSL.
+ * SSL encryption between services

 ## Guide to installation